The price of freedom is everything.

 Though I enjoy the first two installments, enough to make me feel excited to read Soldier, I end up a bit disappointed with this one.
 It feels like a filler book to me – something to bridge the first part and the end part of the series.
 There’s nothing new in the plot except those I already anticipated or guess from the the first two installments.
 The rebellion, St. George and Talon’s secret alliance, the romance, and illegal operations are things I already see coming and expected.
 The only new thing that I get from this third installment is the new character Jade, and even that wasn’t explore much.
 I wish there are more details about her and her kind.
 Some history to back up her very own existence and reasons for helping Garret.

 Ember and Riley are still the same character.
 I don’t see or feel any character development from these two.
 It’s like Ember has nothing much to contribute in the story, and Riley unfortunately pining on her also lose his shine.
 All Ember do in this book is act torn between Riley and Garret and throw few flames here and then.
 Garret also lacked some character development, but between these three Garret is less irritating at least.
 The little revelations about his family near the end though little at least give something new to his character.
 Though most of the time, these three are just a repetition of what they are from the first two books.

 Soldier though entertaining lacked depth and thrill that the first two books introduced.
-As much as I enjoy reading Ember and Riley adventure as rouge dragons and Garret’s attempt to uncover the connection between St. George and Talon there are just so many repetitive scenes and romantic plot lines that take away my interest.
-If only there are more dragons stuff than romance and rebellion I might enjoy this one more.
+As much as I enjoy reading Ember and Riley’s adventure as rouge dragons and Garret’s attempt to uncover the connection between St. George and Talon, there are just so many repetitive scenes and romantic plot lines that take away my interest.
+If only there are more dragon stuffs than romance and rebellion I probably enjoy this one more.